GreenTheColour1/hypr-exiled/README.md

 # Hypr Exiled 🎮⚡

+> All credit goes to [gfsd3v](https://github.com/gfsd3v) for their code, I just modified it slightly to work with POE1.
+> This is also my first time doing anything with Go and I'm also fairly inexperienced with nix packaging so if you have any tips please let me know

 A lightweight Path of Exile 2 trade manager built for keyboard power users and tiling WM's.

 https://github.com/user-attachments/assets/5ea48204-d9b2-4690-8db5-b96446b869f4